 b.
 Reminder: These are not angels of the true God, but demons in disguise, or fallen angels.
 Those in occult groups often call them Spirit Guides, Ascended Masters, Spirit Teachers, Angel Guides, and various other names.

-○ Often these angels will be used to engage in a spiritual battle against a particular person or group of people, using weapons to stab them in their body, causing physical pain and/or injury (see: Spiritual Warfare).
+○ Often these angels will be used to engage in a spiritual battle against a particular person or group of people, using weapons to stab them in their body, causing physical pain and/or injury (See the chapter: Spiritual Warfare).

 ○ While it is often related, we are not speaking of Angel Programming.